benjaminGraef/narow-space/Readme.md

 For now there is not really any configuration that can be done to this extension.
 I want to add a configuration file that can customize some behaviour of the extension at some point.

-## Keybindings
-Narrow-space comes with default keybindings for its functions (for functions see below).
-If you want to change them, there is the possibility to create a config file under:
+### Configuration file
+In order for narrow-space to work, you need a configuration file located under:

     /home/yourUserName/.config/narrow-space/keybindings.json

+In this file, the workspace definitions as well as keybindings are defined.
+An example one can be found in this repository as well.

+### Workspaces

+In the configuration file, the available workspaces are defined by the user.
+In total up to 16 different workspaces are possible.
+Each workspace has its own name (or key).
+For example, common workspaces would be 1-9.
+But any string is possible.
+The workspace is shown on the right top bar when the extension is active.
+The following would be an example for workspace definitions written in the keybindings.json:

+    "define-workspace": ["1", "2", "3", "4", "5", "6", "7", "8", "9", "M", "T"],

+This would define 11 workspaces, with each workspace having its individual name, which will be shown when active.

+### Keybindings
- This json file describes the function and the desired keybinding for it.
+ The configuration json file describes the function and the desired keybinding for it.
 So for example:

     {
-        "narrow-space-switch-workspace1": ["<Super>1"]
+        "narrow-space-switch-workspace-1": ["<Super>1"]
     }
-This configure Super + 1 key to trigger the function `switch-workspace1`, which switches to workspace 1.
+This configures Super + 1 key to trigger the function `switch-workspace-1`, which switches to workspace 1.
+Keep in mind that the `1` in `narrow-space-switch-workspace-1` means literally the first workspace that is defined in the array of `define-workspace` and <b>NOT</b> the name you gave that the workspace.

 <b>Important: If on your system, the configured keybinding is already used for something else, narrow-space will not pick it up and therefore not function correctly!
 Check your keybindings under `Settings > Keyboard > View and Customize Shortcuts`</b>.
 Furthermore on Ubuntu the super + 0-9 keys are used to launch apps from the dock, you can disable that with: